lingtalfi/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/MysqlLightWebsiteUserDatabase.md

 The MysqlLightWebsiteUserDatabase interface.

 In this implementation, we create the tables if they don't exist, using the [initializer service](https://github.com/lingtalfi/Light_Initializer/).
-The created tables are the ones defined in the [conception notes](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/pages/conception-notes.md).
+The created tables are the ones defined in the [Light_UserDatabase conception notes](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/pages/conception-notes.md).

 Also, a root user is created along with the "user" table, so that the maintainer can connect directly to the gui